arufian/LWC-Component-COVID19/README.md

 # LWC-Component-COVID19
-A LWC Component that can be embedded into Account or Contact record page, which will show all COVID-19 statistics of Account's country or Contact's country.
+Salesforce Lightning Web Component that can be embedded into Account or Contact record page, which will show all COVID-19 statistics of Account and Contact respective country.

 Data source: https://github.com/pomber/covid19